This blog post is about home working environments.

 Last year I invested in a couple of lapdesks, which I have blogged about previously.
 Essentially enabling me to work without a desk if required.
 I found myself spending half the summer working at various seafronts!
 Also it means I can work from the couch!
 Plus when staying at locations it means if I feel the best location to work from is the bed, then I can use a lapdesk.
 Imagine trying to justify that to a boss!

-Looking to improve the quality of your output.
+Look to improve the quality of your output

 What works for me, might not work for you.
 Working from home and being self-employed though does enable me to cut through company ‘bull****’, and to respond quicker to demand.
 Anyhow talking about work, I must get on!
 I hope you are all having a great start to 2013.